 Finally, the kids’ needs must come before yours.
 Although it is an extremely fun job, you can’t lose sight of the fact that you are there to look after and care for the campers.
 Everyone is expected to need a break once in a while but you must always put the enjoyment and happiness of the children before yours.
 It is important to keep that in mind.

-Cupcake: The one piece of advice I would give to you is basic advice.
-What you put into the role at camp is what you get out of it.
-You want to have the time of your life and the best summer ever, put that much energy and and enthusiasm into the job.
+Cupcake: The one piece of advice I would give to you is basic: what you put into the role at camp is what you get out of it.
+If you want to have the time of your life and the best summer ever, put that much energy and and enthusiasm into the job.
 Don’t over-pack – you wont need it, and if you do, there is always Target or Wal-Mart.
-(I class these the most cultural American experiences you will ever have).
-The biggest piece of advice is to make sure your friends and family have your address.
-That is the best thing ever is getting mail from home, silly letters from your friends or weird postcards from your parents on their summer holidays.
+Also, make sure your friends and family have your address.
+The best thing ever is getting mail from home, silly letters from your friends or weird postcards from your parents on their summer holidays.

 Any closing tips or remarks?